 Sometimes that person isn’t ready to let go of their hurt or anger.
 It isn’t in our place to try to direct them out of those feelings nor is it in our place to fact check them or defend our husband.
 We have to remember that our experience and relationship with our husband will probably not be the same experience and relationship they experience.
 With that we don’t have the right to tell them they are wrong or their experiences and feelings towards our husband are incorrect.
 Every relationship creates a different outcome.

-We have to get to a place where we can smoothly transition our duel hats of Wife and Stepmom.
+We have to get to a place where we can smoothly transition our duel hats of Wife and Bonus mom.
 Some will ask ” so you telling me to give the ex a pass if she steps out of line? ” The reply would be “I want you to realize it is never about her to begin with” it has nothing to do with putting someone in their place or demanding respect.
 When it comes down to it; it is about putting that child first; and sometimes us stepmoms have to choose to be the hero in the situation and keep it pushing.

 Here’s the thing about resolving irrelevant conflicts; almost every time someone has to take a “L” .
-The question that we as step mom can start asking is Who should take the L ?
+The question that we as bonus mom can start asking is Who should take the L ?
 You or the child?
 Because someone has to take it and we can fight and argue to make the other party take the L or we could be the hero in the situation and take the L for the child.
 So what does taking the “L” actually mean.
 Does it mean to allow someone to disrespect you or your husband?
 Does it mean to allow someone to lie on you or your husband?
 Does it mean to let someone test your gangsta?
 After all you are not the one to be messed with?
 Nor is your husband!